Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

 NOTE: Interestingly, indinavir-induced renal calculi are not visualised on non-contrast CT and require the use of contrast-enhanced CT (i.e. CT urogram).

-Investigations are important for the basic workup of renal colic, diagnosis, assessment of complications and preparation for any surgical intervention.
+Investigations are important for the basic workup of renal colic, assessment of complications and preparation for any surgical intervention.

 A metabolic stone workup can be completed in patients with significant stone disease.
 This involves: